ksu-cs-textbooks/cis526/content/06-dynamic-web-servers/15-html-templates.md

 While this may _seem_ like just as much work as the concatenation approach, where it really shines is the ability to combine multiple templates, separating parts of the pages out into different, reusable template files.
 These are typically separated into two categories based on how they are used, _partials_ and _layouts_.

 ### Partials
 A partial is simply a _part_ of a larger page.
-For example, the entries we are rendering in the listing could be defined in thier own template file, _directory-listing-entry.ejs_:
+For example, the entries we are rendering in the listing could be defined in their own template file, _directory-listing-entry.ejs_:

 ```html
 <a href="<%= path %">